imane-rhiyat/E-Commerce-Retail-Analytics-ML/README.md

 Power BI was then used to create an executive dashboard that summarizes business performance through interactive visualizations.

-Finally, customer segmentation was introduced using the RFM framework and K-Means clustering to demonstrate an introductory machine learning application within the same business context.
+Finally, customer segmentation was introduced using the RFM framework and K-Means clustering to demonstrate an introductory Machine Learning application within the same business context.

 ---